peterthorsteinson/Oumuamua/README.md

 * Nethereum is a library that enables API access to the Ethereum blockchain from within the user device
 * WebRTC enables fast and direct communications between users for socializing and collaborating
 * REST APIs and Serverless Functions provide access to global cognitive services and AI capabilities
+* Cognitive services provide human language translation for players around the world to communicate
+* Cognitive services provide machine learning support for non-human actors such as oracles and bots
 * ION provides a recently developed decentralized authentication service for all users
 * Odin is a set of smart contracts that ensure game stability and fairness
 * The Althing is a virtual parliament smart contract used to execute referendums such as Big Bang Banishment
-* Cognitive serves provide human language translation for players around the world to communicate

 ## User Experience